Archive for the 'Family' Category

 7. Make a thank you card for dad.
 List, draw, or find pictures of things dad does and thank him for doing them.

-8. Color one of these pages from Ministry-to-Children.com or one of these pages from Kaboose.com
+8. Color one of these pages from Ministry-to-Children.com

 9. Bake cookies for Dad in shapes of things he uses such as a car, tie, hat, ball, tools, etc.

-10. Talk about ways to make a ‘Glad Dad’:
+10. Talk about ways to make a ‘Glad Dad’

 1. come when he calls